 For the bottom, we counter sunk the finger pull and then drilled a countersunk hole for the handle.
 Eventually, just gluing the finger pull in place along with caulking around the edges.

 The resulting space is remarkably clean and open.
 It’s amazing how removing doors with hinges gives you so much room.
 It feels so grand to walk through this little hallway now.
 I just love how this has completely transformed this space!

 Functionally, the modern sliding barn doors achieved the goal of a quiet, less cumbersome, entry into the ensuite and happily more space in our closets!
-Did I mention that the “her” side of the closet got a major makeover as well?
-I’ll be revealing my little jewel soon and the “his” side makeover is on the calendar.
+It also facilitated an amazing makeover to our small closets.
+You can see the “her closet” here and the “his closet” here.

 Do you have an awkward door situation?
 Maybe a sliding door is a viable option for you.
 I’d love to hear what you think.

 Below are links to hardware we used and other helpful parts & tools. (affiliate links)

 For full details on the build and plans for the doors, click here.